TatjanaLukic/tatjana-js-zadatak/README.md

 # Top news app

-Application for displaying the leatest top news
+Application for displaying the latest top news

 ## Table of Contents